 - Obtaining a $1 million verdict, plus approximately $700,000 in prejudgment interest, in a bench trial against an insurance company for its bad faith in the adjustment of a claim (see Quincy Mut.
 Fire Ins.
 Co. v.
 New York Cent.
 Mut.
 Fire Ins.
 Co., 89 F. Supp.
 3d (N.D.N.Y.
 2014)).

-- Obtaining summary judgment dismissing a grave injury personal injury case against a third-party defendant employer (see Roberts v.
+- Obtaining summary judgment dismissing a grave injury personal injury case on behalf of a third-party defendant employer (see Roberts v.
 Los Alamos Nat'l Sec., LLC, 278 F. Supp.
 3d 651 (W.D.N.Y.
 2017)).

 - Obtaining affirmance at the Second Circuit Court of Appeals of summary judgment granted to former employees regarding entitlement to benefits under ERISA plan (see Gill v.
 Bausch & Lomb Supplemental Ret.
 Income Plan I, 594 F. App'x 696 (2d Cir.
 2014)).